-pouble-action-only, hammer-fired, locked-breech pistol with a smooth trigger pull.
-Control and confident handling of the Ruger 109 are accomplished through reduced recoil and aggressive frame checkering for a positive grip in all conditions.
-The Ruger LC9 features smooth "melted" edges for ease of holstering, carrying and drawing.
+Double-action-only, hammer-fired, locked-breech pistol with a smooth trigger pull.
+Control and confident handling of the Ruger LC9 are accomplished through reduced recoil and aggressive frame checkering for a positive grip in all conditions.
+The Ruger LC9 features smooth "melted" edges for ease of holstering, carrying and line and Made in LLSA by Sturm Placer & Co. drawing.
 Made in U.S.A. by Sturm, Ruger & Co.